jtheoof/swappy/README.md

 Pull requests are welcome.
 This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to automate changelog generation.

-## Generating a new release
+## Release

-This is only for maintainers, to create a new release.
 We rely on [standard-version](https://github.com/conventional-changelog/standard-version) which is part of the JavaScript ecosystem but works well with any project.

 ```
 npx standard-version --sign